-Number of companies that come in a university for placement, or even the salary they offer varies according to different branches.
+The number of companies that come in a university for placement or even the salary they offer varies according to different branches.
 This also becomes one of the main reasons why students look forward to studying in a particular branch.

 - Associate with a good name

 Students get to be associated with a reputed university at the comfort of their place of residence.